As of Summer of 2019, OpenX has officially shut down their ad server product, in order to focus on programmatic and video.

 Building your own ad server is best for companies that:

 - Want full customization over the ad platform, including the look/feel of the ads, targeting options, and more

 - Want server-side ad calls for faster response times

 - Have ads / internal promotions that are not standard banners

 - Have direct advertisers and don't need programmatic demand

 - Have an issue sharing data with / enabling Google

-But it doesn't have to be hard: Adzerk's APIs allow you to build your own ad server in just weeks.
+Building an ad server from scratch is quite difficult, but it doesn't have to be: working with ad serving APIs like those offered by Adzerk makes it easy to build your own ad server in just weeks.
 You get all the benefits of a fully-customized, server-side ad server without all the work.

 Adzerk won't be for most OpenX users, but if you used OpenX's ad server and didn't find it flexible enough, it may be the right time to build your own.
 Reach out if you'd like to learn more.